jmjatlanta/trading_framework/docs/IB_NOTES.md

-#Notes specific to Interactive Brokers
+# Notes specific to Interactive Brokers

+## Update 18-August-2020
+The TWS front-end is split into 3 major pieces.
+The order management service (OMS), the historical data service, and the streaming service.
+Order numbers will be unique, as they must be requested first from the OMS.

 ## Singleton vs Multiple